-Lib Dems regain Richmond Council
+Lib Dems regain Richmond and Kingston

 The ward that contains the charred remains of Grenfell Tower - Notting Dale - remained Labour as expected.

+The Tory councillor said: "We also recognise that all of us in Kensington and Chelsea live in the shadow of Grenfell.
+And Grenfell was, Grenfell is and Grenfell will be our first priority."

+The Conservatives regained its majority of Barnet Council, which they had run until March when a defection left the local authority in no overall control.

-In Barnet Labour's anti-semitism row had "made a difference", the party's borough group leader has said.
+Labour had targeted the borough but the party's anti-semitism row had "made a difference", Labour group leader Barry Rawlings said.

+He said Labour leadership acted too late in taking action against anti-semitism.

+"If it had of happened a couple of years ago Barnet would now be a Labour council," Rawlings said.

-The north London council, which has a Jewish population of around 16%, was a key battleground for both the Conservatives and Labour.
-The council is currently in no overall control.
+The north London council, has a Jewish population of around 16%.

-Labour group lead Barry Rawlings said: "I must say that in some wards where there is a large Jewish community, it has made a difference, I'm not sure yet how much."
+The result means Labour is going to go away empty handed in terms of winning control of London councils, pollster Sir John Curtice said.

-Carrie Symonds, the Conservatives' communications director said "Labour lost over 4,000 councillors during the first eight years of their last government.
-And yet tonight, Labour hasn't made anything like the gains it expected and needed."
+Carrie Symonds, the Conservatives' communications director, said: "Labour lost over 4,000 councillors during the first eight years of their last government.

+"And yet tonight, Labour hasn't made anything like the gains it expected and needed."

-The Liberal Democrats have held onto Sutton Council, despite losing 12 seats.
+The Liberal Democrats have held on to Sutton Council, despite losing 12 seats.

 Lots had to be drawn after the Conservative and Lib Dem candidates in Sutton's Nonsuch ward were tied on 205 votes each.